simonhp66/bacterialbomb/index.md

 ## bacterialbomb

-This is a coding project to map the particle fallout from an imaginary baterial bomb exploded in an urban area.
+This is a coding project to map the particle fallout from an imaginary bacterial bomb exploded in an urban area.
 It includes two associated python files and a jupyter notebook.
 The jupyter notebook explains the development of the code and shows some of the ouputs.

 ### Example output